citadel

 Corsica: What I wish I knew

-Corsica is the 4th largest island in the Mediterranean.
-There is no public transportation so to speak, so renting a car is a must.
-But be warned, narrow roads and lanes run serpentine around colossal boulders and cliffs.
+Corsica is the fourth-largest island in the Mediterranean.
+There is no public transportation, so renting a car is a must.
+But be warned: Narrow roads and lanes run serpentine around colossal boulders and cliffs.
 Hairpin turns are frequent and hair-raising.

 There are few, if any, barriers between cars and sudden death.
 Corsican drivers take to the roads like Lewis Hamilton wannabes.
 They drive like angry wasps.
 They laugh at lanes.
 According to my kids, I gasp 3,000 times.
 And that number doesn’t include the times I disguise my gasp as a cough.